devopness/devopness/apps/api-docs/automated_testing.md

 The transaction running order is then reorganized to match the topological sort using the `TransactionUtils.selectTransactionsByName` method.

 ### 4. Storing responses
-Transaction responses are stored by applying the `TransactionUtil.storeTransactionResult` method as an `after` hook for all transactions that have fixture outputs in their `TransactionSpec`.
+Transaction responses are stored by applying the `TransactionUtil.storeTransactionResult` method as an `after` hook for all transactions that have fixture outputs in their `TransactionMetadata`.
 Those fixtures are stored in a global `FixtureStore`, indexed by their `FixtureKey`.

 ### 5. Rewriting request parameters
 Request parameters are located in three distinct places: headers, URL path and body payload.

 #### Headers
-All transactions for which the `TransactionSpec.requiresAuth` variable is `true` have an `Authorization` header attached, with its value extracted from the `user_tokens` fixture.
+All transactions for which the `TransactionMetadata.requiresAuth` variable is `true` have an `Authorization` header attached, with its value extracted from the `user_tokens` fixture.
 This is done in `hooks.ts` using the `TransactionUtils.setTransactionRequestAuthHeaderWithFixture` method.

 #### URL path